loopbackio/loopback-next/docs/site/Decorators_inject.md

 }
 ```

+{% include note.html content="Values bound via `@inject.setter` must be
+typically consumed via `@inject.getter`.
+Users (application developers) are
+often not aware of this distinction and use `@inject` to receive the new Element
+before it was bound.
+To make troubleshooting easier, you must declare these
+Elements during application or component setup using `bind(key).toDeferred()`
+API." %}

+### `@inject.tag`

-- `@inject.tag`: inject an array of values by a pattern or regexp to match
+The tag decorator injects an array of values by a pattern or regexp to match
-  binding tags
+binding tags.

 Syntax: `@inject.tag(tag: string | RegExp)`.